 The most popular South Asian recipe on my blog is my Tandoori Chicken Curry.
 So it’s a wonder why I never thought to develop a tandoori masala recipe until now, but better late than never!

-What I love about this masala is that you can swap it out for the ground spices in most any curry dish, and it works!
+What I love about this masala is that you can swap it for the ground spices in so many of the Pakistani /Indian recipes on the site.
+The Masala Lamb Chops, the One-Pan Tandoori Chicken, and even most any curry dish, and it works!
 Like my easy keema recipe or even the beef curry in the khao suey recipe.

 How to Make Tandoori Masala at Home